How to Outsmart Unconscious Bias In Recruitment

 What Is Unconscious Bias?

-Unconscious biases are unintended people’s preferences and they are formed by the socialization of our personal experiences and representations of different groups in the media.
+Unconscious biases are people's unintended preferences.
+They are formed by the socialization of our personal experiences and representations of different groups in the media.
 These experiences act as social filters in which we make assessments and judgments of people around us.

-Unconscious biases are social stereotypes about certain groups of people that individuals form outside their own conscious awareness.
+Unconscious biases are social stereotypes about certain groups of people that individuals form outside their conscious awareness.

 Research tells us that human beings have natural tendencies to place individuals into social categories.
 These categories are often based on social cues such as gender, cultural background, age, height, or body size.
 We also categorize based on social location, religious identity, or political affiliation.

 Types of Unconscious Biases

 It refers to the tendency to be partial to people who are similar to us.

-When someone is unable to make an objective judgement about a person because they belong to a group that they already have preconceived notions about.
+Perception bias is when someone cannot make an objective judgment about a person because they belong to a group that they already have preconceived notions about.

 The Halo Effect

-When someone lets a trait positively influence their evaluation of other unrelated traits.
+When someone lets a trait positively influence their evaluation of other unrelated characteristics, it is called the Halo Effect.

 When people seek out information that confirms their preexisting beliefs, it is called Confirmation Bias.

 Groupthink or Conformity

 When people hold back their thoughts and opinions to fit in with a particular group, it is called Groupthink or Conformity.

 The Relatable Experience

 Recruiting managers always have the best intentions for hiring the best talents.
 But do they always succeed?

-If you are a recruiting manager, you must have hired people based on their impeccable resumes but to your surprise, they were not the best performers and often had a hard time meeting your company goals.
+If you are a recruiting manager, you must have hired people based on their impeccable resumes.
+Still, to your surprise, they were not the best performers and often had a hard time meeting your company goals.
 And at the same time, the candidate you were skeptical about turned out to be a star performer.

 There can be many reasons behind this, but one of the significant factors lies in our unconscious biases.
-It impacts talent management processes in decision making and often recruiting managers hire people who look similar or share similar behavioral attributes to them.
+It impacts talent management processes in decision-making.
+Often, recruiting managers hire people who look similar or share similar behavioral attributes.

 4 Steps to Tackle Unconscious Bias